Ben-Spencer/DataStructures/TreeDataStructures.md

   <li>Sibling Node: Two or more nodes that connect to one parent node</li>
   <li>Leaf Node: A node that has no children nodes</li>
   <li>Degree: The number of children had by a node</li>
-  <li>Depth: The number of edges on the path from a chosen node to the root.
+  <li>Depth: The number of edges on the longest path from a chosen node to the root.
 The root node has a depth of 0</li>
-  <li>Height: The longest path from a chosen node to a leaf</li>
+  <li>Height: The number of edges on the longest path from a chosen node to a leaf.
+Leaf nodes have heights of 0</li>
   <li>Forest: A set of trees</li>
 </ul>
 <h2>General Tree</h2>